bbenedict/bbenedict/ai100days.md

 Using minimum edit distance in an applicable sense for auto-correct.
 Interesting that there was a slight difference in the use of the cost of a replace operation.
 The course also referred to the matrix approach as a good example of Dynamic Programming.

+## day 2 (Nov 21, 2022)

+I did some perusing of Natural Languges Processing with Transformers and Practical Statistics for Data Scientists bith published by O'Reilly.
+Causing me to wonder yet again why I don't just use their subscription model.
+I read through the QA chapter in the transformer book.
+The example is very similar to what my current company does.
+Sometimes, this book focuses a little too much on logistical steps.
+You could just show us the data files and the shape of the data needed rather than take us through each programming step.
+I used the stats book to brush up on bagging, trees and random forrest for a project I am hoping to do for this 100 days project.

+## day 3 (Nov 22, 2022)

+Back to Coursera NLP.
+We covered Parts of Speech Tagging, Markov Chains and the Vertabi algorithm.
+I will definitely need the lab to better understand this week.

+### Small break from the project for the holidays.
+See you in a few days